 – Some way to take notes (paper & pen, note-taking app etc.).
 Please note audio and video recordings are not permitted

-– Binder or bound notebook with all your notes so far, including translations, background research etc.
+– Electronic device OR binder OR bound notebook with all your notes so far, including translations, background research etc.

 – Optional but helpful to carry around: Pocket Hawaiian Dictionary, Mary Pukui & Samuel Ebert